rustaceanrob/wdef/README.md

 | PublicDescriptor | 0x03 | A descriptor that encodes public keys and cannot spend bitcoins |
 | PrivateDescriptor | 0x03 | A descriptor that encodes secret keys and may spend bitcoins |

-A length is a 16-bit number represented as bytes in _little endian_.
+A `Length` is a 16-bit number represented as bytes in _little endian_.
 The length represents the number of bytes in the value encoding that follows.

 `Name`, `Description`, `PublicDescriptor`, and `PrivateDescriptor` are all represented as strings and encoded as the UTF-8 byte array for such a string representation. `RecoveryHeight`s are represented as a 4 byte _little endian_ array representation.